Summary

 Cons

-Who should apply: Cardholders who have absolutely no experience with credit cards should start with a secured card to build good credit habits, like fully paying off their bills, on time, every month.
+Who should apply: Cardholders with absolutely no experience with credit cards should start with a secured card to build positive payment habits, such as paying off their bills in full, on time and every month.

-Who should skip: Young people who already have some experience with credit, and who seek to build credit faster, with higher credit limits to bring down their credit utilization ratio.
+Who should skip: Young people who already have some experience with credit and prefer higher credit limits to bring down their credit utilization ratio should consider a different card.

 Capital One SavorOne Student Cash Rewards Credit Card: Best student card